ON MOLLY'S FOREHEAD

 So if you're a guilty radical, should you seek liberation through sluttism?
 Acting out is risky!
 But sometimes, says Molly (with which mouth?) acting out works.

-The dream nagged me until I painted it in acrylic on wood.
+The dream nagged me until I painted it in acrylic on strangely-shaped wood panels.
 The dancers took forever!
 (Well, an afternoon each.
 I'm very slow.)
-The piece ended up a favorite of mine.
+The piece (right) ended up a favorite of mine.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books